kockarevicivan/vue-val/README.md

 ```

 ### Integrated validation
 Package can be used with built-in validation.
-First, create a validation object for your form, in the following format:
+First, in the data section of your component, create a validation object for your form, in the following format:
 ```
+data() {
-const formObject = {
+    return {

         ...

         name: {
             valid: false, // We suppose that field is initially invalid.
             message: null, // We suppose that there is still no error message for this field.
             constraints: [required, maxLenth(20)] // List of validation constraints, imported from the package },
         email: {
             valid: false,
             message: null,
             constraints: [required, maxLenth(6), isEmail]
         }

         ...

+    };
 };
 ```